cambridge-healthcare/snowden/README.md

 The search algorithm works by encrypting "wildcard strings" over the key in the index that you're trying to encrypt.
-When you search you construct a wildcard set over your searchterm.
+When you search you construct a wildcard set over your search term.
 You encrypt the search wildcard set, and this will produce a matching encrypted value in the stored wildcard set if any of the wildcards overlap.